We deliver new health stories each week! –> Get stories by email

 I’m on a pretty casual regimen.
-For me, a lot of cystic fibrosis management comes in the way of physiotherapy, I have to be up and active otherwise I’m not clearing the mucus out.
+For me, after I went to find more details of my disease from my physiotherapist and how to manage it better.
+A lot of cystic fibrosis management actually comes in the way of physiotherapy, I have to be up and active otherwise I’m not clearing the mucus out.
 So daily “treatments” for me include: the vest (a percussive device that I wear that moves air around in my chest to help bring up some of the mucus), nebulized hypertonic saline to get some sodium moving through my lungs, and another nebulized medicine called Pulmozyme (or Dornase Alfa) which thins out the mucus, and most importantly the bike.
 Nothing gets the lungs working like intensive hard effort cardiovascular exercise.
 I haven’t tried any of the new disease modifying drugs like Orkambi or Kalydeco, but I hear from some it’s really giving them the opportunity to live lives that they weren’t able to before.

 Q: What is the Breathe Easy Movement?
 What are you hoping to achieve?

 We’re here to break the paradigm of chronic illness by presenting a new narrative, one that is both positive and proactive.
 Having a chronic illness doesn’t have to define our potential, instead, it can inspire us to achieve things once thought impossible.
 We want people living long lives driven by passion and agency.
 As advances in medicine evolve, so must our attitudes towards chronic illness and that starts with more hopeful mainstream representation.

 Q: What will your upcoming film and docuseries be about?